 Heavy exposure to radiation or other environmental pollution

-Radiation and environmental pollution is known to damage DNA and the thyroid gland, as well as other body systems.
+Radiation and environmental pollution are known to damage DNA and the thyroid gland, as well as other body systems.
 This may cause hormonal imbalance.

 Hormonal Imbalance + Other Health Related Issues = Low Sperm Count & Health

-Over time other health issues may lead to hormonal imbalance or vice versa, this may lead to low sperm count, health and problems with erectile function.
+Over time, other health issues may lead to hormonal imbalance or vice versa; this may lead to low sperm count and health, as well as problems with erectile function.
 None of these are good if you are trying for a baby.
-In addition, electromagnetic frequencies (EMF’s) have been shown through studies to lower sperm count due to the heating of the testicles from the EMF’s.
+In addition, electromagnetic frequencies (EMFs) have been shown through studies to lower sperm count due to the heating of the testicles from the EMFs.
 Do not keep your cell phone in your pocket and do not place your laptop computer on your lap.